-Cochrane Classmate is an innovative new online tool being developed by the Project Transform team behind the Cochrane Crowd project.
-Trainers will be able to use Cochrane Classmate to create exciting activities for learning about evidence synthesis.
-The tool will allow trainers and educators to create rewarding ‘learning by doing’ classroom activities by customising tasks from the Cochrane Crowd platform.
+Cochrane Classmate is an innovative new online tool developed by the team behind Cochrane Crowd.
+Trainers can use Cochrane Classmate to create exciting activities for learning about evidence synthesis.
+The tool allows you to create rewarding ‘learning by doing’ classroom activities by customising tasks from the Cochrane Crowd platform.

 Learners will improve their research and information skills by carrying out practical tasks in identifying and classifying clinical trials and studies.
 Tasks can be tailored to their areas of interest or expertise.

-For new healthcare students learning the basics of evidence-based practice, Cochrane Classmate will support creating tasks at an introductory level and provide metrics on performance.
-The approach will be to initially reach out to Cochrane’s existing network of trainers and educators, as well as to engage with new trainers and educators who sign-up to the Cochrane citizen science tasks.
+For new healthcare students learning the basics of evidence-based practice, Cochrane Classmate supports creating tasks at an introductory level and provides metrics on performance.